Digital Earth: Digital Earth Reference Model (DERM)

-The Open Geospatial Consortium has a spatial reference system standard based on the DERM called a [Discrete Global Grid] System (DGGS).
-According to OGC "a DGGS is a spatial reference system that uses a hierarchical tessellation of cells to partition and address the globe.
+The Open Geospatial Consortium has a spatial reference system standard based on the DERM called a Discrete Global Grid System (DGGS):

+a DGGS is a spatial reference system that uses a hierarchical tessellation of cells to partition and address the globe.
 DGGS are characterized by the properties of their cell structure, geo-encoding, quantization strategy and associated mathematical functions.
 The OGC DGGS standard supports the specification of standardized DGGS infrastructures that enable the integrated analysis of very large, multi-source, multi-resolution, multi-dimensional, distributed geospatial data.
-Interoperability between OGC DGGS implementations is anticipated through extension interface encodings of OGC Web Services.".
+Interoperability between OGC DGGS implementations is anticipated through extension interface encodings of OGC Web Services.

 Thus, the DGGS is a discrete, hierarchical, information grid with an addressing (or indexing) scheme to assign unique addresses to each cell across the entire DGGS Domain.